I didn't get good sleep last night, so my brains are not quite with me. This makes it so I cannot really write coherent stuff.

 - I NEED to have Sepp Water

 burbling out of a fountain in the square of a town with no cars that can feed

 - I still have a worky job, for Reasons

-- Strategy up til now: go to WL and fill my bucket, and bring my bucket back home
+- Strategy up til now: go to WL and fill my bucket

 - I now have found one other person who doesn’t think I’m crazy

 - I’ve managed to turn on a drip, so I’m not suffocating anymore

 When I felt the click

 Had been “into” permaculture but suddenly it became urgent

 - obsessed with the 3 sepp movies